 After skipping Dublin and Belfast during our whirlwind trip to Ireland (we just ran out of time and energy!), we couldn’t wait to explore our first major European city.
-While we only had a weekend in Edinburgh, we made sure to pack it all in with miles of on-foot explorations, lots of tours, and about a dozen pints.
+While we only had a weekend trip to Edinburgh Scotland, we made sure to pack it all in with miles of on-foot explorations, lots of tours, and about a dozen pints.

-(P.S. – In the U.S., we have Pittsburgh, which can set you up for failure when pronouncing Scotland’s capital because it is spelled similarly, but pronounced differently.
+(P.S. – In the U.S., we have Pittsburgh, which can set you up for failure when pronouncing Scotland’s capital city because it is spelled similarly, but pronounced differently.
 It sounds more like “Edinburra.”)